 SCULPT for Accessibility

-The SCULPT for Accessibility framework has recently updated its six key principles to cover a broad selection of basic digital accessibility principles, as outlined by Worcestershire County Council (2025):
+The model has recently updated its six key principles to cover a broader selection of basic digital accessibility principles:

 -